HeyNitin/Ferb-latin-translator/README.md

 # Ferb-latin-translator

- This is ferb latin translator, This is part of Neog camp mark 7
+This is ferb latin translator,

+It turns your text into ferb's accent.

+wondering what's that?

+[Click](https://ferblatintranslatorapp.netlify.app/) here to try it out